cyberbotics/webots/docs/reference/background.md

 The images are applied individually to each face of the cube; the entire image goes on each face.
 On the "front", "back", "right", and "left" faces of the cube, when viewed from the inside with the `Y-axis` up, the texture is mapped onto each face with the same orientation as the if image was displayed normally in 2D.
 On the top face of the cube, when viewed from the inside looking up along the `+Y axis` with the `+Z axis` as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.
-On the bottom face of the box, when viewed from the inside down the `-Y axis` with the `-Z axis` as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.
+On the "bottom" face of the box, when viewed from the inside down the `-Y axis` with the `-Z axis` as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.

 The image format supported by the url fields are: JPEG, PNG or HDR.